gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 # Instant Vouchers Initiative

 [Gilt City](https://www.gilt.com/city/) is Gilt's high-end voucher portal that offers localised discounts on exclusive lifestyle experiences in dining, entertainment, beauty, fitness etc to our 3.4 million members across 13 U.S. cities.
-Gilt City's legacy order processing backend is a scheduled-job based architecture in which functionality such as fraud scan, payment authorisation, order fulfillment are assigned to independent jobs that process orders in batch.
-Though this architecture can scale to meet peak time workload and provides some level of resilience (failed orders are retried next time job runs), it inevitably includes some idle time i.e. wait for next job to pick up order from previous job.
+Gilt City's legacy order processing backend is a scheduled-job based architecture in which functionality such as fraud scan, payment authorisation, order fulfillment are assigned to independent jobs that process orders in batch according to order status.
+Though this architecture can scale to meet peak time workload and provides some level of resilience (failed orders are retried the next time the job runs), it inevitably includes some idle time i.e. wait for next job to pick up order from previous job.
 The resulting average processing time could add up to 15~30 minutes.

-Since many of Gilt City’s offers are of impulsive nature and time-sensitive, long processing time becomes a clear bottleneck to user experience and feature development.
+Since many of Gilt City’s offers are of impulsive nature and time-sensitive, long processing time becomes a clear bottleneck to user experience and development of new features.
 Team Marconi in Gilt have been driving the work on the Instant Vouchers Initiative for the past few months ago, in an effort to re-architect the backend of order processing using the latest cloud technologies.
 We believe that by reducing this wait time, it will significantly boost overall shopping experience and enable immediate use of vouchers.

 # An Event Driven, Serverless Architecture

 It is never easy to rewrite (or replace) a mission critical system.
 In our case, we have to keep the existing monolithic Ruby on Rails app running while spinning up a new pipeline.
 We took the strangler pattern (see this [Martin Fowler article](https://martinfowler.com/bliki/StranglerApplication.html) for an explanation) and built a new API layer for processing individual orders around the existing batch-processing, job-based system in the same Rails app.
 With this approach, the legacy job-based system gradually receives less traffic and becomes a fallback safety net to catch and retry failed orders from instant pipeline.

-The new instant order pipeline starts with the checkout system publishing a notification to an SNS topic whenever it creates an order object.
+The new instant order pipeline starts with the **checkout system** publishing a notification to an SNS topic whenever it creates an order object.
 An order notification contains the order ID to allow event subscribers to look up the order object in the orders key-value store.
 An AWS Lambda application **order-notification-dispatcher** subscribes to this SNS topic and kicks off the processing by invoking an AWS Step Functions resource.
 See below a simplified architecture diagram of the order processing system.

 The architecture leverages Lambda and Step Functions from the AWS Serverless suite to build several key components.
 At HBC, different teams have started embracing a serverless paradigm to build production applications.
 There are many benefits of adopting a serverless paradigm, such as abstraction from infrastructure, out-of-the-box scalability, an on-demand cost model just to name a few.
 Compared to the alternative of building and maintaining an array of EC2/container instances, a serverless architecture goes a step beyond microservices to allow an even faster iteration cycle within the Software Development Life Cycle (SDLC).
 With the use of Step Functions as an orchestration engine, it is much easier to facilitate interaction between Lambda applications.